cfenollosa/aekii/README.md

-*Note: my modded AEKII is for sale.
-If you're interested, [please email me](mailto:carlos.fenollosa@gmail.com).
+*Note: my modded and in working condition AEKII is for sale.
+If you're interested and want to buy the Apple Extended Keyboard II, [please email me](mailto:carlos.fenollosa@gmail.com).
 I will take this note down when I sell it, so if you can read this, it means the keyboard is still available.*

 # Tuning an Apple Extended Keyboard II